Chapter V · 5 min read

 AI before/after visualization tools are forming a category.
 Six tools — five rivals plus Mirror — now tackle the same problem: showing patients what their results will look like before they commit.

 The conversion gap between clinics with and without these tools is widening.
-What follows is the data — third-party studies first, then our own cohort.
+What follows is the published record — third-party coverage and vendor-reported data, each clearly labeled.

 100%